 Duration of the Processing.
 The duration of the processing shall be in accordance with Customer instructions and the terms of the DPA.

 Nature and Purpose of the Processing.
-The nature and purpose of the processing shall be to provide the Online Service pursuant to Customer’s volume licensing agreement and for Microsoft’s legitimate business operations incident to delivery of the Online Service to Customer (as further described in the section of this DPA entitled “Nature of Data Processing; Ownership” above).
+The nature and purpose of the processing shall be to provide the Products and Services pursuant to Customer’s volume licensing agreement and for business operations incident to providing the Products and Services to Customer (as further described in the section of this DPA entitled “Nature of Data Processing; Ownership” above).

 Categories of Data.
-The types of Personal Data processed by Microsoft when providing the Online Service include: (i) Personal Data that Customer elects to include in Customer Data; and (ii) those expressly identified in Article 4 of the GDPR that may be contained in Diagnostic Data or Service Generated Data.
-The types of Personal Data that Customer elects to include in Customer Data may be any categories of Personal Data identified in records maintained by Customer acting as controller pursuant to Article 30 of the GDPR, including the categories of Personal Data set forth in Appendix 1 to Attachment 2 – The Standard Contractual Clauses (Processors) of the DPA.
+The types of Personal Data processed by Microsoft when providing the Products and Services include: (i) Personal Data that Customer elects to include in Customer Data and Professional Services Data; and (ii) those expressly identified in Article 4 of the GDPR that may be generated, derived or collected by Microsoft, including data sent to Microsoft as a result of a Customer’s use of service-based capabilities or obtained by Microsoft from locally installed software.
+The types of Personal Data that Customer elects to include in Customer Data and Professional Services Data may be any categories of Personal Data identified in records maintained by Customer acting as controller pursuant to Article 30 of the GDPR, including the categories of Personal Data set forth in Appendix B.

 Data Subjects.
-The categories of data subjects are Customer’s representatives and end users, such as employees, contractors, collaborators, and customers, and may include any other categories of data subjects as identified in records maintained by Customer acting as controller pursuant to Article 30 of the GDPR, including the categories of data subjects set forth in Appendix 1 to Attachment 2 – The Standard Contractual Clauses (Processors) of the DPA.
+The categories of data subjects are Customer’s representatives and end users, such as employees, contractors, collaborators, and customers, and may include any other categories of data subjects as identified in records maintained by Customer acting as controller pursuant to Article 30 of the GDPR, including the categories of data subjects set forth in Appendix B.

 Data Subject Rights; Assistance with Requests

-Microsoft will make available to Customer, in a manner consistent with the functionality of the Online Service and Microsoft’s role as a processor of Personal Data of data subjects, the ability to fulfill data subject requests to exercise their rights under the GDPR.
-If Microsoft receives a request from Customer’s data subject to exercise one or more of its rights under the GDPR in connection with an Online Service for which Microsoft is a data processor or subprocessor, Microsoft will redirect the data subject to make its request directly to Customer.
-Customer will be responsible for responding to any such request including, where necessary, by using the functionality of the Online Service.
+Microsoft will make available to Customer, in a manner consistent with the functionality of the Products and Services and Microsoft’s role as a processor of Personal Data of data subjects, the ability to fulfill data subject requests to exercise their rights under the GDPR.
+If Microsoft receives a request from Customer’s data subject to exercise one or more of its rights under the GDPR in connection with the Products and Services for which Microsoft is a data processor or subprocessor, Microsoft will redirect the data subject to make its request directly to Customer.
+Customer will be responsible for responding to any such request including, where necessary, by using the functionality of the Products and Services.
 Microsoft shall comply with reasonable requests by Customer to assist with Customer’s response to such a data subject request.

 Records of Processing Activities